11 Sincere Texts to Send a Friend Who’s Going Through a Divorce

 Whether amicable or hostile, out-of-the-blue or a long-time-coming, divorce is difficult.
 It marks the end of something once thought to be permanent and no matter how relieved one might be to sign the papers, there will be grief and hard feelings.
 If one of your friends gets divorced, it’s tricky to know how to be there for them.
 They’re likely stressed.
 They might withdraw.
 What do you say?
 What do you do?
-Something to entertain: Send them a text message to check in, express solidarity, or to let them know them you’ll be there.
+A small something to consider: Send them a text message to check in, express solidarity, or to let them know them you’ll be there.
 When phrased well, such messages do a lot of good.

-Reaching out to a friend is a great way to show solidarity, and help reshape potentially catastrophic thinking that can take place during divorce.
 “The right text can help your friend feel connected to someone,” says Dr. Raymond Raad, clinical psychiatrist and the founder of RIVIA Mind.
 “In addition, it may provide helpful ideas that your friend can use to articulate needs for support.
 If you aren’t sure exactly how to help your friend, this is a great way to find out.“

-Checking in on struggling friends can also give both you and them a sense of much-needed control in an uncertain situation.
+Checking in on struggling buddies can also give both you and them a sense of much-needed control in an uncertain situation.
 “Friends who isolate or withdraw when stressed can be given options through text conversations or invitations,” says Jackie Tassiello, a board-certified art therapist who specializes in family treatment dealing with anxiety, depression, relationships, and life transitions says.
 “Open-ended questions, suggestions, or options can allow you to interact with them while giving them the sense they’re in control.”

 So what should you say to a friend going through a divorce?
 Below you’ll find a dozen suggestions for framings that can help.
 Are these worded exactly how you should say them?
 Not at all.
 But the general sentiment is.
 And so long as you’re caring and empathetic in the messages — and maybe send a funny video or two during your exchnge — your friend will appreciate them.